 Dear Students, Families, and Staff Members,

-The average positivity rate for 15 communities, not including North Adams, calculated from the total positive cases divided by the total number of tests for the last 14 days multiplied by 100: Current rate is .61%.
+● The average positivity rate for 15 communities calculated from the total positive cases divided by the total number of tests for the last 14 days multiplied by 100: Current rate is 1.17%.

-The report by the school nurse leader of the total number of cases of COVID by school and the status of each case (contact tracing, quarantine and self-isolation, and awaiting follow-up test results).
-There are a total of 0 cases in the district involving students and staff .
+● The report by the school nurse leader of total number of cases of COVID by school and the status of each case (contact tracing, quarantine and self-isolation, and awaiting follow-up test results).

-Your continued use of mitigation measures while not in school will help to not only ensure a safe return to school, but also to keep our students in school for longer periods of time.
-Please practice prevention of infection and as always, if a staff member or student develops symptoms it is imperative that they stay home and contact their health care provider.
+All of the mitigation strategies that were successfully implemented this past fall will still be in place: masks, physical distancing, disinfection protocols, and the addition of a pool testing program will help to keep our students and staff safe while in school.
+Your continued use of these mitigation measures while not in school will help to keep our students in school for longer periods of time.
+As always, if a staff member or student develops symptoms it is imperative that they stay home.

 Pooled Testing Program